 Physiology is the state of human body and mind.
 Physiological barriers of communication occur due to the physical condition of sender or receiver which might even be physical disabilities.
 It includes sensory dysfunction and other physical dysfunctions.
 Effective communication requires proper functioning of the senses in both the sender and the receiver.
 Limitation of human body and mind adds up to the physiological barrier causing interruption in message from reaching its destination or having meaning.

-s.
+For example, A person with short term memory loss is unable to convey the message after a while as he/she forgets the message and hence the communication fails.

 Linguistic barriers